danmackinlay/quarto_tikz/README.md

 This does produce PDFs which can be included in PDF output; I wonder if we could shortcut the PDF rendering and just render as plain LaTeX in that case?
 I’m not suite sure how to handle the TikZ libraries in that case.
 Pull requests welcome.

+## Efficiency

+This filter is not particularly efficient, as it has no execution caching;
+A better implementation would include a whole tikz language engine.
+That feels like a lot more work than I can justify for the current project.
+Pull requests welcome.

 ## Credits